 As discussed above, landowners subject to climate change-related floodplain regulations may also sue governments for tightly regulating their lands.
-Landowners have succeeded in very few suits and future challenges to climate-related floodplain regulations on taking grounds are similarly likely to fail but governmental units need to be careful, particularly where regulations prevent all economic use of lands.
-Over the last several decades, courts have broadly upheld flood and erosion regulations based upon more traditional flooding and erosion against taking claims.
-It is likely they will likewise support amended regulations which incorporate climate change.
+Landowners have succeeded in only a few suits challenging the Constitutionality of flood plain regulations (none related to climate change) and future challenges to climate-related floodplain regulations on taking grounds are similarly likely to fail but governmental units need to be careful, particularly where regulations prevent all economic use of lands.
+Over the last several decades, courts have broadly upheld flood and erosion regulations based upon more traditional flooding and erosion against taking